Essentials in Sponsorship Activation-revised&updated

 Here are my top eight ideas to make a great activation:

 1. Put yourself in the shoes of your target.
-Think about there day to day, family, friends and what they do to socialize
+Think about there day to day, family, friends and what they do to socialize.
+Where do they congregate?

 2. Have info on what your audience likes and doesn't like about the event you're activating at

-3. Know specifically what you want to achieve.
-For example: We want to increase awareness of a new service.
+3. Know specifically what you want to achieve and how it will be measured.
+For example: We want to increase awareness of a new service

 4. Create a way to engage the visitor and connect the objective to something that resonates with them